 Ignition Default Installation Directories

-The default directories for each operation system are listed below.
+The default directories for each operating system are listed below.

 MacOS and Linux Installation Directory